Comac (youth movement): History

-In 2018, Max Vancauwenberge was elected as national chairman, succeeding Charlie Le Paige, who had served the position for three years.
+In 2018, Max Vancauwenberge was elected as national chairman, succeeding Charlie Le Paige, who had held the position for three years.

 In 2022, internal documents of the youth organisation Schild & Vrienden, a far-right Flemish nationalist group, contained plans to infiltrate Comac and gain control from the inside-out, as well as secure influential positions in society.
 Comac chairman Max Vancauwenberge has strongly condemned these tactics, calling them "typical methods of fascist organisations: physical and digital intimidation, provocation and violence."
 Schild en Vrienden has been known to launch troll attacks on social media.

 Sander Claessens was elected new chairman in November 2022, succeeding Max Vancauwenberge.
 Octave Daube was voted for vice chairman.
+Subsequently, in January 2026, Daube succeeded Claessens as chairman.

-As of 2023, Comac has institutions in the VUB, ULB, Leuven, Antwerp, Ghent, Saint-Louis, Louvain-la-Neuve, Mons, Namur, Charleroi and Liège.
+As of 2026, Comac has eleven chapters in nine cities (there are three separate chapters for different university campuses in Brussels): VUB, ULB, Leuven, Antwerp, Ghent, Saint-Louis, Louvain-la-Neuve, Mons, Namur, Charleroi and Liège.

+List of chairpeople

+Since 2009, the following people have been at the head of the movement: